Add To Favorites

 One vegetable often associated with fall harvests is the pumpkin.
 Pumpkins are sometimes hollowed out, then carved to resemble faces, which were once thought to protect people's households.
 A candle is placed inside of the pumpkin, which casts an eerie light.
 Carved pumpkins, called Jack o' Lanterns, can be found on porches and windowsills in late fall.

-Begin your Blushing Pumpkin drawing by covering a table with recycled newspaper.
+Cover a table with recycled newspaper.
 Use Crayola® Colored Drawing Chalk to draw a large pumpkin, complete with a stem, on colored paper.
-Draw a face with rosy cheeks if you like.
+Draw a face with rosy cheeks.

-Color your pumpkin with orange, yellow, and/or brown chalk for a realistic effect, using darker colors to create grooves and shadows.
+Color the pumpkin with orange, yellow, and/or brown chalk for a realistic effect, using darker colors to create grooves and shadows.
 Use pale colors for lighter areas.
 Blend colors with a paper towel.
-Remove any chalk dust by lifting your drawing and tapping the bottom edge lightly on the newspaper.
+Remove any chalk dust by lifting the drawing and tapping the bottom edge lightly on the newspaper.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho